JerpJorp/angulectron/public/welcome.md

 There are a few canned prompts.
 You can tweak the existing ones or add as many as you want.
 Each session with a transcript can be selected in the 'sessions' view, and you can choose to run those prompts and keep the results with the instance, saving and reviewing them later.

-## Other things you can do

-If you already have an audio file you want to add in, or you have a text transcript you want to analyze, you can open the 'session' view and click on 'add manual instance', adding the path to the audio file or pasting in the transcript text accordingly.
+---

+> There are other ways to take advantage of this application if you haven't used it to record or transcribe a session, but have access to an audio recording or a text transcription

+There are a few other cases you might have where you want to use this app:
+* you already have an audio file of a lecture or meeting
+* you have a text transcript
+These might be recordings or text files you created from other sources or downloaded from the internet.
+You can get these into the app by
+* clicking on the 'Sessions' menu item
+* click on 'Create new session'
+* copy the path to the audio file into the file box if you have an audio file locally saved on your box or
+* paste in the transcript text on the 'Transcript' tab

 Once you've done that, you can follow the flow as if you had created a session in the app (transcribe the audio, run prompts against the transcription).
 If you are taking an online class, there may be audio files or transcripts online, and you can use this method to get the file or transcript content into the app so you can use the AI interactions without having to run a session recording.

 ## Work in progress - current content chat